 If you have money in a pension or profit-sharing plan, 401(k), 403(b), or another IRA, you can roll it into a Traditional IRA and avoid paying taxes on the distribution.
 The rollover must occur within 60 days of receipt of the funds.

 The Roth IRA is available to anyone with earned income, even though you may be covered by a pension or profit-sharing plan, a 401(k), or a 403(b) at your workplace.
 A non-working spouse qualifies for a Roth IRA also.
-(Note: A single taxpayer must have Adjusted Gross Income (AGI) of under $117,000 to qualify.
-Taxpayers filing jointly must have AGI under $184,000 to qualify.)
+(Note: In 2018, a single taxpayer must have Adjusted Gross Income (AGI) of under $120,000 to qualify.
+Taxpayers filing jointly must have AGI under $189,000 to qualify.)

 - Earn interest tax-free.

 - For 2018, you can contribute up to $5,500 per year.
 Qualified individuals age 50 or older can contribute an additional $1,000 for a total of $6,500.
 Contributions can be made annually.
 You have up until April 15th or your tax-filing deadline to contribute for the prior year.

 - Annual contributions can be made all at once into an IRA certificate of deposit, or through regular contributions into an IRA savings account.